atharv1909/Trinetra-AI/README.md

 **Bonus signal:** Lazy phishing cloners often steal the real org's favicon directly from the official server.
 The page is `sbi-phish.xyz` but the favicon loads from `sbi.co.in`.
 This is detected separately.

 **Official domain bypass:** If the submitted URL is the actual official domain of the target organization, visual comparison is skipped.
 Without this, scanning `accounts.google.com` would score HIGH because it genuinely looks identical to our stored Google fingerprint.

+**Why Eye 2 is disabled on the hosted version:**
+Playwright requires Chromium to be installed (~300MB).
+On Render's free tier (512MB total RAM), this leaves insufficient memory for the ML model and other dependencies running simultaneously.
+The system automatically detects the `RENDER` environment variable and sets `visual_score = 0.5` (unknown) instead of crashing.
+All other layers run at full capacity.
+To use Eye 2, clone the repo and run locally.

 ---